be-bold/aws-codelab/terraform/20-beginner/10-vpc_public/README.md

         - 172.16.8.0/21
         - 172.16.16.0/21
     - with connection from/to the internet (Internet Gateway)
-0. Use tags (team, vertical, environment) with all resources where possible
+0. Use tag team = teamX with all resources where possible

 ## Helpful